Frequently asked questions about fleas

-At Stop the Fleas Blog we specialise in promoting "all natural treatments" which are completely safe for Children, pets and plants.
-There are many remedies you can make at home, please see our segment on Home Flea Remedies and in addition to home remedies, we also promote 64 natural products for treating your pets and home in our Stop the Fleas Products segment.
+At Caroles Doggie World our focus is in promoting "natural treatments" which are completely safe for Humans, pets and plants.
+There are many remedies you can make at home, please see our segment on Home Flea Remedies and in addition to home remedies, we also promote a plethora of natural products for treating your pets and home in our Stop the Fleas Products segment.

 What are the dangers of fleas on my pets?

-What is the best treatment for cats & dogs with flea allergy dermatitis?
+What is the best treatment for dogs with flea allergy dermatitis?

 The best way to treat your cat or dog for flea allergy dermatitis is the same as for all kinds of allergies - its called "avoidance".
 Get rid of fleas in and around your home and start your dog on a preventative flea control program immediately.